After leaving the league, Lucille stayed active in sports, winning two Colorado softball championships and hit a hole-in-one playing golf.

 "Lou," as her teammates nicknamed her, played two years with the Kenosha Comets.
 Her most productive season came in 1944 when she posted career-numbers in games played (85), average (.179), runs (24) and RBI (22), while tying for eighth in the league for the most doubles (7).

 After leaving the league, Colacito returned home and played softball for some years.
 She later continued her activities as a golfer and won several local awards over the years.
 She and her husband raised a son and two grandchildren.
 She is included as part of Women in Baseball, a permanent display in the Baseball Hall of Fame and Museum in Cooperstown, New York.
 The display was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.
 She was also elected to the Denver Softball Hall of Fame.
-Lucille Colacito died in 1998 in Adams City, Colorado, at the age of 76.
+Lucille Colacito died January 30, 1998 in Adams City, Colorado, at the age of 76.

 Author: Find A Grave Memorial